 In his own testimony at trial, Manson described himself as a chameleon-like character: "Charlie never projects himself....People see in Charlie their own reflection....Linda Kasabian testified against me because she saw me as the father she never liked....I do what love tells me."

 Since his conviction, Manson has been denied parole twelve times, most recently in 2012.
 He is given almost no hope of ever being released.
 In November 2014, Afton Burton, a 26-year-old woman who spent nine years working for Manson's release, announced that she planned to marry 80-year-old Manson.
-He currently resides in a maximum security section of a state penitentiary in Concoran, California.
+He resided in a maximum security section of a state penitentiary in Concoran, California.

 One of Charles "Tex" Watson's former neighbors in Collin County, Texas described him as "the boy next door."
 Watson was an "A" student in a high school and a sports star.
 He held the state record in the low hurdles.
 According to his uncle, Watson's problems started when he began taking drugs in college.
 In 1966, he dropped out of college and the next year he was in California, using and dealing drugs.

 Watson joined the "Family" in 1967, and soon became Manson's right-hand man.
 Family member Al Springer told police that "Charlie and Tex are the brains out there" on the ranch.
 Springer described Watson as "just like a college student."
 He said Watson "kept his mouth shut" and enjoyed working on dune buggies.